Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Recognition of comparability temporal graphs and TTO construction

-\textbf{Remarks:} The bottleneck of our algorithm can be the computation of the correlated monolabel triangles when $k \in O(mn)$ as then the construction of the digraph $Aug(\mathcal{G})$ will require $O(m^2)$.
-On the other hand, since up to our knowledge there is not yet a linear time algorithm to verify whether an orientation is transitive in the static case, and temporal transitive orientations generalize transitive ones, this supposes a lower bound for the \emph{T}-comparability recognition problem.
+The bottleneck of our algorithm can be the computation of the correlated monolabel triangles when $k \in O(mn)$ as the construction of the digraph $Aug(\mathcal{G})$ will require $O(m^2)$.
+On the other hand, since up to our knowledge there is not yet a linear time algorithm to verify whether an orientation is transitive in the static case, and temporal transitive orientations generalize transitive ones, this supposes a lower bound for the comparability temporal graph recognition problem.